MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/managing-pull-requests.md

 ## Publishing to Live

-Periodically, the changes accumulated in the `staging` branch need to be published to the live website.
+Periodically, the changes accumulated in the `main` branch need to be published to the live website.

-- The `staging` branch is merged to `live` each weekday at 3pm PST.
+- The `main` branch is merged to `live` each weekday at 3pm PST.
-- The `staging` branch should be merged to `live` after any significant change.
+- The `main` branch should be merged to `live` after any significant change.
   - Changes to 50 or more files
   - After merging a release branch
   - Changes to repo or docset configurations (docfx.json, OPS configs, build scripts, etc.)